3 Reasons To Keep Your Yard Tools Sharp

 Let Us Help

-At IFA, we are delighted to provide you with all the tools, materials and techniques for growing the things you love.
-If you have any tool-related questions, feel free to stop by your local IFA Country Store so we can assist you in any way with your next project.
+At IFA, we're happy to help you with all the tools, materials, and techniques you need to grow the things you love.
+If you have any questions about your tools, gardening or lawn care, don't hesitate to drop by your local IFA Country Store.
+We're here to lend a hand with your next project!

 Information for this article was provided by Bret Yardley, Branch Manager, Richfield IFA Country Store; Dan Jensen, Tools & Hardware Category Manager, IFA Country Store; and Ken Holt, Lawn & Garden Category Manager, IFA Country Store.